DaintyJet/VChat_ASLR_Intro/README.md

         mov j, edx
     }
    ```
-2. We perform an allocation of the process's heap using the C-Standard library function `malloc(...)`.
+2. We perform an allocation on the process's heap using the C-Standard library function `malloc(...)`.
    ```c
    // Allocating on heap using c std lib
     m_ptr = (void*)malloc(sizeof(char) * 2);
     *((char*)m_ptr) = "A";
    ```
-3. We allocate a new Heap in Virtual memory with `HeapCreate(...)` and perform an allocation within it `HeapAlloc(...)`.
+3. We allocate a new Heap in Virtual memory with `HeapCreate(...)` and perform an allocation within it using `HeapAlloc(...)`.
    ```c
    // Allocate on a heap we allocate
     h_heap = HeapCreate(HEAP_GENERATE_EXCEPTIONS, 0, 0);
     h_ptr = HeapAlloc(h_heap, HEAP_GENERATE_EXCEPTIONS, sizeof(char) * 2);
     *((char*)h_ptr) = "B";
    ```
-4. We allocate a region of Virtual Memory with `VirtualAlloc`.
+4. We allocate a region of Virtual Memory with `VirtualAlloc(...)`.
    ```c
    // Virtual Allocation of a page
     v_ptr = VirtualAlloc(NULL, sizeof(char) * 2, MEM_COMMIT, PAGE_READWRITE);